huggingface/accelerate/docs/source/usage_guides/ipex.md

 xxx.xxx.xxx.xxx #node3 ip
 ```
 When Accelerate is launching `mpirun`, source the oneCCL bindings setvars.sh to get your Intel MPI environment, and then
-run your script using `accelerate launch`:
+run your script using `accelerate launch`.
+Note that the python script and environment needs to exist on all of the
+machines being used for multi-CPU training.
 ```bash
 oneccl_bindings_for_pytorch_path=$(python -c "from oneccl_bindings_for_pytorch import cwd; print(cwd)")
 source $oneccl_bindings_for_pytorch_path/env/setvars.sh